Erectile dysfunction is a very common condition that affects lots of men. But what is erectile dysfunction?

 Excessive alcohol consumption is one such cause: there is a link between alcohol and erectile dysfunction.

-Most men occasionally fail to get or keep an erection when they have had too much to drink, and this is usually nothing to worry about.
+Most men occasionally fail to get or keep an erection when they have had too much alcohol, and this is usually nothing to worry about.
 However, in some cases, heavy and regular drinking can cause erectile dysfunction.

 This is because heavy drinking can damage the blood vessels in the penis.
-This reduces blood flow and makes it harder for blood to get to the penis, causing erection problems.
+This reduces blood flow and makes it harder for blood to get to the penis, causing erection problems and affecting erectile function.